-- Opportunities for Parents or Parents with Students- Each site will offer opportunities throughout the school year for parents to view student work and progress through the 21st CCLC program.
+- Opportunities for Parents or Parents with Students Each site will offer opportunities throughout the school year for parents to view student work and progress through the 21st CCLC program.
 In addition, each site will be offering programming for parents/family members of regularly participating students in the 21st CCLC program.
-To find out more about specific programming offered at your child's Boys and Girls Club site, please contact your site coordinator. - Communication in Various Languages- All written communications to parents/guardians regarding 21st CCLC programming will be in both English and Spanish when possible.
-Additional provisions and translations will be made based on need and a case-by-case basis regarding languages other than English and Spanish.
-21st CCLC also provides interpreters at meetings with parents (when needed) as well as at family events. - Opportunities for Parent Feedback and Input- Parents will be surveyed at various times throughout the year to gain feedback about programming and gain input about any changes, additions, etc. that parents would like to see in the 21st CCLC program.
+To find out more about specific programming offered at your student's school, please contact your school's site coordinator. - Communication in Various Languages All written communication to parents/guardians regarding the 21st CCLC program will be in both English and Spanish

+- when possible.
+Additional provisions and translations will be made based on need and a case- by-case basis regarding languages other than English and Spanish.
+21st CCLC also provides interpreters at meetings with parents (when needed) as well as family events. - Opportunities for Parent Feedback and Input Parents will be surveyed at various times throughout the year to gain feedback about programming and gain input about any changes, additions, etc. that parents would like to see in the 21st CCLC program.
 Although there are scheduled and planned surveys to administer to parents during the year, feedback is always welcome.

-Please contact your site coordinator with any feedback (positive or negative) regarding your student's experience in the 21st CCLC program.
+Resources for Parents

-Resources for Parents - 21st CCLC sites can provide parents with a list of outside agencies and community resources to meet a variety of needs that families may have.
-The Clarke County School District Title I Family Engagement Specialist in your child's school can also provide information and contacts regarding resources and services from outside agencies.
+Outside Agencies & Community Resources - 21st CCLC sites can provide parents with a list of outside community agencies to meet a variety of needs that families may have.
+The Clarke County School District Title I Family Engagement Specialist at your school's site can also provide information and contacts regarding resources and services from outside agencies.